 I have had the pleasure of spending most of my previous 5 years in Barranquilla Colombia volunteering with a school and community center.
 This includes all of last year, living there and getting to know the people and the problems with education.

-Prosefam is the neighborhood one room school house with arms that reached into the community to support all community members.
+Prosefam is the neighborhood school with arms that reached into the community to support all community members.
 At the helm is the mother of the neighborhood Luz Estela Narvaez.
 I call her the mother of the neighborhood because she serves not only many kids in the neighborhood but served their parents also as she has been involved in this Foundation for over 25 years.
 She is akin to Mother Theresa because her passion for the neighborhood goes without pay with the exception of a few lose coins the residents of this poor neighborhood can afford.
 Over 90% of the students pay nothing

 While I was there I joined Mother Luz Estela in a meeting with seniors designed to inform them of health resources.
 Seniors also volunteered working with the students in the school.
 Within the umbrella of the foundation is the service to young mothers, not only with art and crafts classes in conjunction with Universidad de Atlantica but health and personal care classes with CENA University.